jpmcneely/WiFiSerialModem_ESP8266/README.md

 ## Where to Buy

 You can't - I am not now, nor do I intend to sell the modem.
-However, I have provided two Fritzing files that you can use to order circuit boards from Aisler, or another board maker of your choice.
-The R1V1 design uses the micro USB port on the ESP8266 to power the circuit.
-The R1V2 design uses a 7805 regulator to allow connecting a 9V power supply.
-Fair warning: you should carefully check the power output from the 7805 to make sure it is 5V BEFORE connecting the microcontroller.
+However, I have provided a Fritzing file that you can use to order circuit boards from Aisler, or another board maker of your choice.
+The R1V2 design uses the micro USB port on the ESP8266 to power the circuit.
 I suggest using female headers to attach the ESP8266 and serial module so that they can be removed/replaced easily.

 If you want a fully-constructed board using the firmware that I based this project on, I would suggest the following: